rust-lang/rust-wiki-backup/Note-testsuite.md

 ## Fast check

 Because Windows has slow process spawning running `make check` on that platform can take a long time.
 For this reason we have a `make check-fast` target that the Windows build servers run to keep the cycle time down.
-This is a special test runner that is built by combining all the run-pass tests into a single library.
-It is created by the src/etc/combine-tests.py script.
+This is a stripped-down target which only checks run-pass, run-fail, compile-fail, run-make and target libraries.

 ## Benchmarks, saved metrics and ratchets